Death Bell 2: Bloody Camp

-Death Bell 2: Bloody Camp (Korean: 고死 두번째 이야기 : 교생실습) is a 2010 Korean slasher film.
+Death Bell 2: Bloody Camp (Korean: 고死 두번째 이야기 : 교생실습) is a 2010 South Korean slasher film.
 It was directed by Yoo Sun-dong and is a sequel to the 2008 film Death Bell.
 The story is unrelated to the previous film.
 The film was also pre-sold in Taiwan and Hong Kong for $230,000 at the 63rd Cannes International Film Festival Film Market.

 Plot

-This film is about a group of high school students and teachers who are locked in the school after the swimming instructor is murdered.
+A group of high school students and teachers are locked in the school after the swimming instructor is murdered.
 In South Korea, the high school student and swimmer Jeong Tae-yeon (Yoon Seung-ah) is found dead in the pool, apparently a suicide.
-Two years later, teacher Park Eun-su (Hwang Jung-eum) joins the high school, where Tae-yeon's stepsister Lee Se-Hee (Park Ji-yeon) is haunted by nightmarish visions and is bullied by the student Eom Ji-yun (Choi Ah-jin).
-Eun-su finds it difficult to earn respect in the classroom and is backed up by an older teacher, Cha (Kim Su-ro).
-Se-Hee and her classmates are selected for an elite "study camp" held at the school during the summer break where 30 students study for their university entrance exams.
-The school's swimming trainer is murdered in the showers and the words "When an innocent mother is killed, what son would not avenge her death?" are found scrawled on a blackboard.
+Two years later, teacher Park Eun-su (Hwang Jung-eum) joins the high school, where Tae-yeon's stepsister Lee Se-Hee (Park Ji-yeon) is haunted by nightmarish visions and is bullied by student Eom Ji-yun (Choi Ah-jin).
+Eun-su finds it difficult to earn respect in the classroom and is backed up by an older teacher, Mr. Cha (Kim Soo-ro).
+Se-Hee and her classmates are selected for an elite "study camp" held at the school during the summer break, where 30 students study for their university entrance exams.
+The school's swim coach is murdered in the showers and the words "When an innocent mother is killed, what son would not avenge her death?" are found scrawled on a blackboard.
 A voice warns the students that they will all be killed unless they can answer who is the murderer and why.
 The students and teachers find they are locked in the school when more deaths begin to happen.

-Several student died of various causes, mainly by brutal murder.
-Mr. Cha was kidnapped by an unknown figure and trapped in an activated dryer with the temperature increasing rapidly.
-The students tried to save the teacher by inputting the correct password phrases for the dryer with hints from various photographs.
-As they almost succeed the fire broke out, causing Mr. Cha to be incinerated and to explode due to the heat, panicking the students.

-After failing to rescue their teacher, a student notices Ji-yun disappeared.
-Actually, Ji-yun escapes the site and confesses her sins to Eun-su.
-In the past, several student made a study group, but at some point it nearly degenerated, and JK provoked Soo-il to commit sexual violence against Tae-yeon.
-She resisted heavily but Eom Ji-yun smashed her head on a water tap in shower room, leading to her death.
-Her boyfriend Jung-bum realized this, but the students tried to cover up their criminal act as they were concerned about the humiliation of their alma mater and own honor.
-The students falsely accused Jung-bum of the accident, leading him to be put in mental facilities.
-This made him and his sister Eun-su, covertly plan and commit the serial murders against the students.